offport/AutoReporter/docs/01intro.md

   - DOS

+### Assumptions and Constraints

+- The engagement was point-in-time type at the environment.
+Therefore, vulnerabilities mentioned in the report will not cover any future vulnerabilities.

+- The engagement doesn’t verify/discover all vulnerabilities in the network for time and business purposes.

 ### Summary of findings

 The below table shows the total number of findings categorized by overall risk to the organization.